g-mero/esday/docs/plugins/dayOfYear.md

 # DayOfYear

-DayOfYear adds the `dayOfYear` method to EsDay to get or set the day of the year.
+DayOfYear adds the `dayOfYear` getter and setter to EsDay to get or set the day of the year of a date.
+DayOfYear accepts numbers from 1 to 366.
+If the range is exceeded, it will bubble up to the following year.

+## Usage

+### Dependencies
+DayOfYear has no dependencies on other plugins.

-## Method signatures
+### Method signatures
 ```typescript
 esday().dayOfYear(): number
 esday().dayOfYear(dayOfYear: number): EsDay